IDFA DocLab Forum

 About IDFA DocLab Forum Presentations

-For over 15 years, IDFA Forum has given space to documentary projects in the field of new media.
-Building on this momentum in 2019, IDFA together with IDFA DocLab introduced a new, complete cross-media market called IDFA DocLab Forum, where the projects presented can find their way to new partnerships, receive in-depth feedback, and explore new ways to move forward.
-The DocLab Forum is open to all sorts of non-fiction artworks in all production and financing stages that use emerging media to represent reality, including web experiences, multimedia journalism, digital art, games, audio experiences, immersive experiences (such as VR/AR/MR, social VR and fulldome films), physical installations, live performances, and immersive theater.
+In 2019, IDFA Forum together with IDFA DocLab introduced a new, complete cross-media market called IDFA DocLab Forum, where the projects presented can find their way to new partnerships, receive in-depth feedback, and explore new ways to move forward.
+The DocLab Forum is open to XR and new media projects, live performances, and other interdisciplinary documentary artworks, all sorts of non-linear non-fiction artworks in all production and financing stages that use emerging media to represent reality, including a wide range of formats such as immersive narratives, spatial creations, web-based experiences, digital art, games, audio narratives, physical installations, and artworks that leverage AI and other advanced technologies.
+Up to 15 projects are selected for this category.

 Practical information